About: Ribociclib (Kisqali®)

 - Liver Toxicity: This medication can cause liver toxicity, which your healthcare provider will monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these can be signs of liver toxicity.
 Blood tests to monitor your liver, called liver function tests (LFTs), will be drawn prior to starting treatment, every 2 weeks for the first 2 cycles, at the beginning of each subsequent 4 cycles, and as needed.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
 Effective birth control is necessary during treatment and for at least 3 weeks after treatment is stopped.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
 You should consult with your healthcare team before breastfeeding while receiving this medication.
-Due to the potential for serious adverse reactions in the breastfed infant, breastfeeding is not recommended by the manufacturer during treatment and for at least 3 weeks after the last dose.
+You should not breastfeed while receiving this medication and for at least 3 weeks after the last dose.